zkxp-admin/BoysClub_Trending_Bot/README.md

 The bot is released under the [MIT License](LICENSE).

 ## Contact
-For support or queries, please reach out to admin@zkxp.xyz.
+For support or queries, please reach out to info@zkxp.xyz.

 ## Acknowledgments
 - Thanks to the discord.py community for their extensive documentation and support.